 This section summarizes the conclusions of the air quality impact analysis presented above in Section 3.2.6.
-Table 3.2-14 lists each air quality impact identified for the alternatives of the Proposed Action along with the significance of each impact.
+Table 3.2-1614 lists each air quality impact identified for the alternatives of the Proposed Action along with the significance of each impact.

 Impact Alternative 1 Alternative 2 Alternative 3 AQ-1.
 Would not conflict with or obstruct implementation of the applicable air quality plans.
 LTS LTS NI AQ-2.
 Construction activities would produce emissions that would exceed SCAQMD emission significance thresholds.
-S&U S&U NI AQ-3.
+S&amp;ULTS S&amp;U SM NI AQ-3.
 Emissions would substantially contribute to an existing or projected air quality standard violation.
 S&U S&U NI AQ-4.
 Would not create objectionable odors that affect a substantial number of people.
 LTS LTS NI AQ-5.
 Would not expose the public to substantial concentrations of TACs.
 LTS LTS NI AQ-6.
 Would not produce GHG emissions that exceed CEQA thresholds.
-S&U S&U NI
+S&amp;U LTS S&amp;U LTS NI

-Table 3.2-14 Air Quality Impact Summary
+Table 3.2-1614 Air Quality Impact Summary